GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

         PS> $env:REMOTE_DEV_IMG="remote-dev-${env:IMG}"

-Please note the preposition of *env:* in the windows formalisme.
-The **${ORG}** variable will be hard-coded as *geosx*.
+Please note the preposition of ``env:`` in the windows formalisme.
+The ``${ORG}`` variable will be hard-coded as ``geosx``.
 The last variable will be used as an informative image name.
-Note also that the version above is the might not be the most recent version of the image at the time you are reading these lines and should be change for the closest to the *TPL* commit associated with the GEOSX commit you cant to work from.
+Note also that the version above might not be the most recent version of the image at the time you are reading these lines and should be changed for the closest to the *TPL* commit associated with the GEOSX commit you work from.

 - You'll need to generate a ssh-key to be able to access the container without the need for defining a password.
 This can be done from the *PowerShell*,